numaproj/numaflow/docs/core-concepts/overview.md

 applications, real-time stream processing pipelines, and serving systems.
 It provides a set of modular and composable building blocks to help developers process events and serve efficiently in cloud-native environments.

-The following sections introduce the core concepts that power these capabilities
+The following sections introduce the core concepts of Numaflow.

 * [MonoVertex](#monovertex)
 * [Pipeline](#pipeline)